Close Menu

 A photograph by Guinnog of a sign reserving a Natal beach “for the sole use of members of the white race group”, in English, Afrikaans, and Zulu

-Question for students (and subscribers): Can you think of any other battle where such a tiny force inflicted such disproportionate casualties on another force 50 times larger?
-If so, let us and your fellow readers know about it in the comments section below this article.
+Question for students (and subscribers) to ponder: Can you think of any other battle where such a tiny force inflicted such disproportionate casualties on another force 50 times larger?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!